 Conditions I often see include PMS, painful periods, heavy periods and other menstrual irregularities, infertility, habitual miscarriage, endometriosis, polycystic ovary syndrome and menopausal symptoms.
 With most of these problems, the characteristics of your monthly cycle can offer clues about what lies behind your symptoms.
 I am likely to ask about your cycle length, its regularity and any variability.
 The history of your problem and any investigations and results are important too.

 Menopausal symptoms may include joint pains, fatigue, anxiety, loss of confidence, disturbed sleep, flushes, night sweats, and feeling perpetually “premenstrual”.
 The British Acupuncture Council has made a short video on acupuncture treatment for these symptoms.

 For complaints related to your monthly cycle, I tell my patients as a rule, to be prepared to come for treatment more or less weekly, for three cycles ie. around three months.
 This gives acupuncture a proper opportunity to start to help, and is an appropriate length of time after which to review progress.
 We will track your cycle, because on each visit, treatment should be tailored not only to your main complaint, but also so as to harmonise with what your body is naturally trying to do at that point in the month.
 In this way, acupuncture does not try to run counter to your monthly rhythm.

 As usual in traditional Chinese acupuncture, I will look at your health and well being in the widest sense.
 Any other health issues, as well as the amount of energy you have to devote to both work and family, are all relevant to me.

 I hope this has given you a little bit of background to Chinese medical gynaecology.
 This area spans many different conditions, so you are always welcome to telephone and ask about anything specific.
 Meanwhile, we began this article with medicine 3000 years ago.
-By contrast, you will find below the results of some modern research into acupuncture in the gynaecological sphere.
+By contrast, you will find below the results of current acupuncture and other research in the gynaecological sphere.